Deploying OP Succinct Fault Dispute Game

 RANGE_VKEY_COMMITMENTCommitment to range verification key0x...

-Getting the Rollup Config Hash, Aggregation VKEY, and Range VKEY Commitment
+Getting the Rollup Config Hash, Aggregation Verification Key, and Range Verification Key Commitment

 First, create a .env file in the root directory with the following variables: